bengry/typedash/README.md

 ## Usage

-typedash provides a set of utility functions that can be imported and used in your TypeScript projects.
+typedash provides utility functions that can be imported and used in your TypeScript projects.
 Here’s an example of how to import and use the `pick` function:

 ```ts
 import { objectKeys } from 'typedash';